andrewtwin/ip-aggregator/README.md

 optional arguments:
   -h, --help            show this help message and exit -V, --version         Print version and licence information and exit -l, --list-alises     List IP aliases and exit.
-Classes can be used in filters, supports -m/--mask-type flag.
+Alises can be used in filters.
+Supports -m/--mask-type flag.

 input options:
-  Where to take input.
+  How to provide input.

   subnet                Subnets or ip ranges to aggregate.
   -s, --stdin           Extract addresses from stdin (only IPv4 addresses supported).